dddrrreee/cs140e-20win/labs/4-uart/README.md

   4. When you plug it in, the tty-usb should have a light on it and nothing should get hot!

+As described in
+[UART](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter)
+the protocol to transmit a byte `B` at a baud rate B is pretty simple.

-For a given baud rate, you'll need to compute how many micro-seconds `T` you write each bit.
+  1. For a given baud rate, compute how many micro-seconds `T` you write each bit.
 For example, for 115,200, this is:
      `(1000*1000)/115200 = 8.68`.
-Given that we will have various overheads we round this down to `T=8` seconds.
+(As a first cut, given that we will have various overheads we round this down to `T=8` seconds.

-As described in
-[UART](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter)
-the protocol to transmit a byte `B` is pretty simple:
+To transmit:
-  1. write a 0 (start) for T usec.
+  1. write a 0 (start) for T.
-  2. write each bit value in the given byte for T usec (starting at bit 0, bit 1, ...).
+  2. write each bit value in the given byte for T (starting at bit 0, bit 1, ...).
-  3. write a 1 (stop) for T.
+  3. write a 1 (stop) for at-least T.

-Adding input is good, and not too different.
+Adding input is good.
+Two issues:
+  1. The GPIO pins (obvious) have no buffering, so if you are reading from the RX pin when the input arrives it will disappear.
+  2. To minimize problems with the edges of the transitions being off I'd have your code read until you see a start bit, delay `T/2` and then start sampling the data bits so that you are right in the center of the bit transmission.

 The code is in `4-uart/sw-uart`:

   1. Your software UART code goes in `sw-uart.c`.
   2. You can test it by running `sw-uart/hello`.

-Note, testing is a bit more complicated:
+Note, testing is a bit more complicated since you'll have two `UART` devices.

   1. When you connect your pi and figure out its `/dev` name; you will give this to the `pi-install` code.